 npm install -g azure-cli to install it globally – then use

-azure login to authenticate.
+azure login to authenticate and run

 Now that the prerequisites are ready, we can move onto installing and using the Azure Web App Configuration Copier tool.
 Do the following: